Growing-Beyond-Earth/GettingStarted/README.md

  ```
 now it will stop when n gets to 38

-now we will add the ```else``` statement we can run a block of code once when the condition no longer is true:
+now we will add the ```else``` statement it alows us to run a block of code once when the condition no longer is true:

 lets add this to our code
  ```